gwallg0f/hyprland-gruvbox/README.md

 ```

 # Installation
-  put the folders in ~/.config (exept wallpapers), install capitaine cursors as your cursor theme (https://github.com/keeferrourke/capitaine-cursors) and for your GTK theme, please install this:
+  put the folders in ~/.config (execept wallpapers), install capitaine cursors as your cursor theme (https://github.com/keeferrourke/capitaine-cursors) and for your GTK theme, please install this:
 ```
 yay -S gruvbox-gtk-theme-git
 ```